f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/HTTPlb2.rst

 HTTP Load Balancer
     Volterra's reverse proxy and HTTP load balancer concepts allow for flow control of application and API traffic between services, to the internet, and from clients on the internet.
-    HTTP load balancers allow for steering decisions based on URI or other HTTP based criteria.
+    HTTP Load Balancers allow for steering decisions based on URI or other HTTP based criteria.

 Exercise 1: HTTP Load Balancer Basic Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~